EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 # Comparative transcriptome analysis of B lymphocyte populations infiltrating tumors and expressing IgA and IgG

 ## Brief description

-This repository contains code, tables, and visualizations for a paper soon to be published by Chudakov Lab.
-The research focuses on investigating the role of tumour-infiltrating memory B cells in Lung Adenocarcinoma (LUAD) and Kidney Renal Clear Cell Carcinoma (KIRC) progression.
-The findings shed light on the specific subset of FCRL4-expressing memory B cells, indicating exhausted, chronically antigen-stimulated phenotype, and its presence in LUAD may be a prognostic factor for cancer progression.
+This repository contains code, tables, and visualizations for an upcoming paper from the Chudakov Lab.
+The research investigates the role of tumor-infiltrating memory B cells in the progression of Lung Adenocarcinoma (LUAD) and Kidney Renal Clear Cell Carcinoma (KIRC).
+The findings highlight a specific subset of FCRL4-expressing memory B cells, indicating an exhausted, chronically antigen-stimulated phenotype.
+The presence of this subset in LUAD may serve as a prognostic factor for cancer progression.

 ## Requirement

 All computations were performed on Aldan3 HPC of ITM RSMU.
-All R scripts requiring High Performance Computing were run using [Slurm Workload Manager](https://slurm.schedmd.com/quickstart.html), scripts are located in [this folder](/Single-cell/Slurm_scripts).
+The R scripts requiring High-Performance Computing were executed using the [Slurm Workload Manager](https://slurm.schedmd.com/quickstart.html) with a resource allocation of 256 GB of memory and 40 CPUs.
+The scripts are located in [this folder](/Single-cell/Slurm_scripts).

 To run scripts you need to install the following R libraries:
 ```